mongodb-labs/pubsub/README.md

 Arguments:

 - `channel` Required.
 Must be a string.
 - `message` Required.
-Must be a document.
+Must be an object.

 Other: